Gregxhill/black-friday-price-drop-alerter/README.md

 ## To automate:

-- on MacOS create a plist file with the interval logic etc and use launchctl to load and start the script automation
+- on MacOS create a plist file at `~/Library/LaunchAgents` using the `example-com.pricechecker.plist` file as an example with the relevant interval logic, directory paths etc and run `launchctl load ~/Library/LaunchAgents/com.pricechecker.plist` to load and start the script automation which will run on the hour every hour